aribamin/MongoMessenger/README.md

 3. Ensure the mongodb server is running in the background using mongod --port {any_open_port} --dbpath {folder of choice} & <br />
 4. Run the provided Python scripts, with the appropriate command-line arguments as specified in the project guidelines. <br />
 5. Ensure you run a build script and wait till it outputs Time taken before executing a query script.
 For example, run "python3 task1_build.py {port_number}", time taken will output; then run "python3 task2_query.py {same_port_number}" <br />
-6. Refer to the report for a comprehensive overview of the system, user guide, and analysis of query runtimes.
+6. Refer to the report for a comprehensive overview of the system, user guide, and analysis of query runtimes. <br />

 Note
 Please ensure that all required files and configurations are set up according to the project specifications to ensure smooth execution of the code.
-If you encounter any issues, refer to the report or reach out to the group members for assistance.
+If you encounter any issues, refer to the report or reach out to the group members for assistance. <br />

 # AI Agents
 We did not utilize any AI tools for this project.